CrossEye/TW5-SuppNotesDemo/post/index.md

 We simply have a few lists of links, separated by horizontal rules.

   * The code we're using to implement our features, distinguished by a prefix
   * Two tiddlers from tiddlywiki.com for which have some associated Notes, and one that doesn't
   * A list of the current temporarty tiddlers in our namespace
   * The `$:/AdvancedSearch` tiddler, which is useful as we work out our code to test various filters.
 (Yes, this is available next to the search box, but it really is convenient to have it here when we're scanning for the next tiddler we want to open.)

 Since this is throw-away code, we don't want to spend too much effort on it, but the `<<list-links>>` macro is extremely simple.

 We also give `caption` fields to the custom tiddlers included in the sidebar to make them easier to distinguish.

+#### Keeping query for `$:/AdvancedSearch` ###

+Also in this step, we add a `query` field to the view template.
+It's attached to that specific one because that one seems to be our main working tiddler, but it could be anywhere, including in its own standalone tiddler.
+This simply contains `[prefix[$:/supp-info]]`.
+The idea is to select exactly the tiddlers that make up our current work.
+At any time, we can paste this text into the `$:/AdvancedSearch` `filter` tab, click the Export button and choose JSON to download a JSON bundle of what we're working on.
+This makes it easy to keep many versions of our working code, even if we don't have `git` knowledge.

 ### Separate CSS ###

 There are Tiddlywikians who prefer to work as much as possible in single files, distributing procedures, markup, styling, and everything else in one place.
 Here we go a different route.
 While we often start in a single file for convenience, we separate our different content into separate tiddlers.

 The styles are an easy first step: we create the file `$:/supp-info/notes/styles/main`, and move the content of our `<style>` element  into this file

  #### Code ####